DenisFri/BigLogSplit/README.md

 - **Split Large Files:** The program can split large log files into smaller parts, each of a specified maximum size.
 - **Terminal Progress Bar:** The progress of the file splitting is displayed as a progress bar in the terminal.
+- **File Size Metrics:** Shows processed and total file size in human-readable format (KB, MB, GB).
+- **ETA Calculation:** Displays estimated time remaining to complete the file splitting.
+- **Dynamic UI:** Uses a spinner for small files and a progress bar for larger files.
 - **Completion Message:** Once the file is fully split, a completion message is shown, and the program waits for a key press before exiting.

 ## Installation